 This booklet was prepared by James Mohoney, with editorial assistance from other members of the Tax and Trusts & Estates Practice Group at Sherman Wells Sylvester & Stamelman LLP.
 If you have questions, please contact any of the attorneys in our Group.
 Nothing in this booklet should be relied upon as legal advice in any particular matter. © Sherman Wells Sylvester & Stamelman LLP.

 210 Park Avenue Florham Park, NJ 07932 973-302-9700

 www.shermanwells.com

-54 W. 40th Street New York, NY 10018 212-763-6464
+1185 Avenue of the Americas New York, NY 10018 212-763-6464